ENGAGE HELP CENTER

 The Operations section that contains all of the available equation templates is expanded after selecting the default value "1" or "10" in the Constants or Calculation builder field.

-To add new elements to your equation, simply click on the round bracket located on the right side of the equation.
+To add new elements to your equation, click on the round bracket on the right side of the equation.

-Clicking on the round bracket will seamlessly integrate a new element into your equation, such as a fresh addend.
+Clicking on the round bracket will add a new element into your equation.

 Supported constructs

-- Negate - use to determine what is the opposite value of the given number.
+Negate: Use to find the opposite value of a given number.

-- Power - use to multiply the number by itself a specific number of times.
+Power: Use to multiply a number by itself a specific number of times.

-- Root - use to find the root of a number.
+Root: Use to calculate the root of a number.

 Here are some simple examples how these equations have been applied.